Rockies vs. Padres Player Props Betting Odds

 McMahon Stats

-- McMahon has picked up at least one hit in three straight games.
-In his last five games he is batting .368 with three doubles, two home runs, a walk and six RBI.
+- McMahon hopes to build on a four-game hitting streak in this matchup.
+During his last five outings he is hitting .368 with three doubles, two home runs, two walks and nine RBI.

 McMahon Recent Games